 For many businesses, and our customers included, they faced and still face a number of challenges.
 First of all, the move required businesses to seek new technical solutions and adapt infrastructures quickly to enable employees to work from home, which was a huge pressure for businesses that weren’t set-up to enable remote working.

 As a repercussion, training and upskilling employees to use new technologies and adapt to different ways of working with little time for planned change management strategies, undoubtedly affected productivity in the early stages.
 This not only affected the way businesses work with clients but also the need to adopt new ways of collaborating with colleagues and managing teams and individuals, which has been a substantial corporate and cultural shift for businesses used to working on site.

 While the sudden transition put a great deal of stress on businesses in the first few weeks of lockdown, it has been the greatest working from home experiment of our time.
 Before this, many companies were still resistant to allow employees to work from home regularly, often due to a lack of trust in their workforce, and this move has forced their hand.
-As a result, these businesses, and maybe you are one of them, have been able to see how committed their workforce are while working remotely and open their eyes to the benefits of home working.
-Even though the move was enforced, employees have been able to enjoy an improved work-life balance, spend more quality time with family and even pick-up a new hobby or two, while taking the additional challenges of home schooling in their stride.
+As a result, these businesses, and maybe you are one of them, have been able to see how committed their workforce is while working remotely and open their eyes to the benefits of home working.
+Even though the move was enforced, employees have been able to enjoy an improved work-life balance, spend more quality time with family, and even pick-up a new hobby or two, while taking the additional challenges of homeschooling in their stride.